drench/futilities/README.markdown

         % wpdb --wp_conf=/path/to/another/wordpress/site

-    wpdb will pass on any extra arguments you specify on to mysql too:
+    wpdb will pass on any extra arguments you specify to mysql too:

         % wpdb --i-am-a-dummy